illinois-stat528/stat528sp24/README.md

 ### Course Information

-This is an advanced introduction to generalized linear models and categorical data analysis with a focus on analyzing data from disciplines such as biostatistics, education, evolutionary biology, and medicine.
+This is an advanced introduction to generalized linear models and categorical data analysis with a focus on analyzing data from disciplines such as biostatistics, education, evolutionary biology, medicine, and sports.
 In this course you will learn how to conduct scientifically relevant data analyses using methodologically rigorous statistical techniques.
 For example, we have just experienced nearly three semesters of online learning due to COVID-19.
 Have you wondered about the impact of online learning?
 In this class we will explore and estimate the causal effects of online learning using causal effect estimators.
 In addition we are living in a region where soybean is a major crop.
 As such we will estimate significant gene markers that improve the photosynthetic process in soybeans using mixed-effects models.
 These analyses will develop your critical thinking skills as a statistician.
 We will also place a strong emphasis on statistical properties of presented methods.
 Furthermore, practical advantages, limitations, and comparisons of methods will be discussed.

 **Prerequisites**: [STAT 510](https://courses.illinois.edu/schedule/2021/fall/STAT/510) or [STAT 527](https://courses.illinois.edu/schedule/2021/fall/STAT/527).
 Familiarity with R, Git, and GitHub is helpful, but not required.